Faculty | Infant & Toddler

 Sue enjoys living a healthy lifestyle and listening to classical music, both of which can be found in her classroom environment.
-She also loves spending weekends taking in the beautiful aura one finds in downtown Princeton.
+She also loves taking in the beautiful aura one finds in the Princeton area!

-Sue received a BS in Business Administration from Alexandria University, El-Shatby, Egypt, and holds an American Montessori Society credential in Infant/Toddler through the Princeton Center for Teacher Education (PCTE), NJ.
+Sue received a BS in Business Administration from Alexandria University, Egypt, and holds an American Montessori Society credential in Infant/Toddler through the Princeton Center for Teacher Education (PCTE), NJ.

 As a family who loves to travel and discover new places, Marcia took full advantage of living in Mexico City and Madrid, Spain to travel to different cities to enrich the experiences for her children.
 She especially enjoys hiking and biking with her family.

 Marcia holds a Bachelor in Business Administration from IPAE, Peru.
 She holds an Assistant Teacher certification from The Pan American Montessori Society and has completed the Montessori Assistant teacher course, and the Child Development and Montessori Philosophy courses through PCTE.
 Marcia completed a ESL class at Hunter College, NYC.